 Ryan Miller joined Miner, Barnhill & Galland in 2018 following a judicial clerkship in the U.S. District Court for the Eastern District of Pennsylvania.
-He is dedicated to advancing economic and social justice for marginalized individuals and groups, including representing plaintiffs in wage and hour, consumer protection, and civil rights cases.
+He is dedicated to advancing economic and social justice for marginalized individuals and groups, including representing plaintiffs in wage and hour, environmental, and civil rights cases.

 Recently, Ryan successfully litigated a multi-state wage-and-hour class action against Humana on behalf of 221 nurses, which settled for $11.2 million.
 During the three years Ryan litigated the case, he successfully defended against Humana’s attempt to decertify the case, drafted and successfully argued discovery motions before the court, deposed corporate officials, and defended class members in depositions.